 CARES provides a full-time, diploma-granting high school education curriculum through the New York City Department of Education.
-In addition, certain students will be able to opt for a GED curriculum based upon their needs and preferences.
-Following New York State Education Department mandates, the diploma program enables students to earn and accumulate credits as well as prepare for Regents exams.
-The diploma and GED educational programs are run through the Re-Start Division of the New York City Department of Education.
+In addition, certain patients will be able to opt for a TASC curriculum based upon their needs and preferences.
+Following New York State Education Department mandates, the diploma program enables patients to earn and accumulate credits as well as prepare for Regents exams.
+The diploma and TASC educational programs are run through the Re-Start Division of the New York City Department of Education.

 CARES Treatment Model

 CARES treatment is based on principles of Dialectical Behaivor Therapy (DBT) and the Transtheoretical Model of Stages of Change.
-CARES provides multidisciplinary therapeutic services to students whose emotional and/or behavioral difficulties have interfered with their success at school.
-Clinical staff work together as a team to make an individualized treatment plan for each student.
-The different parts of every student’s treatment plan are described below.
+CARES provides multidisciplinary therapeutic services to patients whose emotional and/or behavioral difficulties have interfered with their success at school.
+Clinical staff work together as a team to make an individualized treatment plan for each patient.
+The different parts of every patient’s treatment plan are described below.